junegunn/tabular/README.md

 Change #1: Extended format
 --------------------------

-Extended format so that we can limit the number of cells of each line to be processed.
+Limiting the number of cells to be processed.

-=== Why
+### Why
 In the following example, the additional colons in the third line should not be considered as cell-delimiters.